- About Us

 - Join Us

 - Contact Us

-This year’s Freedom Zone takes place at the Birmingham Repertory Theatre (Broad Street, Birmingham B1 2EP) from Sunday 28th September until Monday 30th September.
+Freedom Zone 2014 took place at the Birmingham Repertory Theatre (Broad Street, Birmingham B1 2EP) from Sunday 28th September until Monday 30th September.

-There are over 50 speakers taking part, across over 20 sessions – you can see the full schedule by clicking here.
+There were over 50 speakers taking part, across over 20 sessions – you can see the full schedule by clicking here.

 The Freedom Association has been running the Freedom Zone at party conferences since 2008, and they have quickly become one of the most exciting parts of the fringe!

 Roger Helmer MEP had the whip removed in 2005 for signing a censure motion against the European Commission President José Manual Barroso for accepting lavish hospitality from a Greek ship-owner whose companies soon after received Commission approval for grant funding, and then criticising Hans-Gert Poettering, President of the EPP group for trying to stop the issue being debated.

 Roger asked The Freedom Association to run a Better Off Out stand at the party conference.